dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/focus-groups.md

 Question: What is a key characteristic of participants in a focus group used for business analysis?
 A: They are randomly selected from the general population
 B: They are prequalified with specific knowledge or interest in the subject
-C: They are only senior executives of the organization
+C: They are only senior executives of the organization sponsoring the project
-D: They are exclusively external stakeholders
+D: They are exclusively external stakeholders and customers
 Answer: B
 Explanation: Participants in a focus group are prequalified, meaning they possess specific knowledge, experience, or stake in the subject being discussed, ensuring relevant and informed feedback.

 Question: How does the role of a facilitator contribute to the effectiveness of a focus group?
-A: By managing the project budget
+A: By managing the project budget and financial resources
 B: By ensuring healthy team dynamics and a free flow of ideas
-C: By assigning tasks to the participants
+C: By assigning tasks to the participants and monitoring their progress
 D: By preparing the project schedule
 Answer: B
 Explanation: In focus groups, the facilitator plays a crucial role in managing team dynamics and ensuring a free flow of ideas, contributing significantly to the effectiveness of the session.